please visit this webpage.

 Core-to-Core allows students to transfer after completing their associate's degree, successfully fulfilling the four-year college's core education requirements.

 General transfer and memo of understanding agreements allow students to transfer their entire degree providing all grades are at least a C to the four-year school.
-Students who do not earn an Associate degree will have their classes evaluated class-by-class.
+Students who do not earn an associate degree will have their classes evaluated class-by-class.

 The following institutions participate in a dual-admission program with HACC.
 All dual admission intent forms must be submitted to transfer@hacc.edu.